igormiktor/CARRTv2/notes/CARRT_Software_Design_Notes.md

 3. **Prefer functional interfaces to object interfaces.** All the hardware on CARRT is "one of".
-This is true even for the four drive motors which are all controlled through a single SN74H595 and so behave as a single hardware subsystem.
+This is true even for the four drive motors because they are all controlled through a single SN74H595 and so behave as a single hardware subsystem.
 If hardware drivers are presented as objects, then the code has to manage a singleton object and make it visible to code that needs to access it.
-Functional interfaces as easier and cleaner in this case, and avoid the proliferation of global objects or the overhead of singleton classes to manage them.
+Functional interfaces are easier and cleaner in this case, and avoid the proliferation of global objects or the overhead of singleton classes to manage them.

 4. **Use namespaces to compartmentalize modules.** Namespaces serve to prevent name clashes and bind the functions that belong together logically, much like using static class members.
-They also have a simplified interface, as compared to classes with static members.
+They also have a simplified interface in header files, as compared to classes with static members.

 5. **Represent CARRT higher-level functions as an event-driven state machine.**   Whatever CARRT is doing is represented as a state.